 The Samurai Who Spoke Out of Turn

-There’s an old Japanese proverb, 「出る杭は打たれた」“The nail that sticks up gets hammered down.”
-Although it’s sometimes interpreted as a moral imperative, it better serves as a cautionary adage, and as such, it should be no surprise that’s often referenced in stories about Kurando Terashima.
+There’s an old Japanese proverb, Deru kui wa utareru, “The nail that sticks up gets hammered down.”
+Although it’s sometimes interpreted as a moral imperative, it better serves as a cautionary adage.
+As such, it should be no surprise that’s often referenced in stories about Kurando Terashima, the banished samurai of Kanazawa.

 The Brush Over the Sword